 - #1 Mid-sized Iowa Company, Top Workplaces, Inc., 2011, The Des Moines Register

-- 34 attorneys have been ranked by their peers as "Best Lawyers"
+- 34 attorneys have been ranked by their peers by "Best Lawyers"

-- Chambers USA ranks the Davis Brown Law Firm in Band 1 in the areas of Corporate/M&A, Insurance Defense, Labor and Employment, and Real Estate; and Band 2 in the Litigation area
+- Chambers USA ranks the Davis Brown Law Firm in Band 1 in the areas of Corporate/M&A, Insurance Defense, Labor and Employment, Litigation, and Real Estate.

 - 15 attorneys are honored by Chambers USA as leading lawyers in their practice areas